• Skip to primary navigation

 CA Grown Bartlett pears and berries

-Not only are these Barlett pears and juicy fresh berries easy on the eyes, they pair together beautifully in baked goods.
+Not only are these Bartlett Pears and juicy fresh raspberries and blackberries easy on the eyes, they pair together beautifully in baked goods.

 Pear Berry Cobbler dough mixing

-This Pear Berry Cobbler starts with mixing up the simple, handmade buttermilk biscuits.
-I like adding plenty of lemon zest to the dough to give them a summery brightness.
+This Pear Berry Cobbler starts with mixing up the simple, hand made baby biscuits.
+I like adding plenty of lemon zest into the dough to give them a summery brightness.

 biscuit dough